nf-core/eager/docs/usage.md

 #### `maltextract_ncbifiles`

-Path to directory containing containing the NCBI resource tree and taxonomy table files (ncbi.tre and ncbi.map; avaliable at the [HOPS repository](https://github.com/rhuebler/HOPS/Resources)).
+Path to directory containing containing the NCBI resource tree and taxonomy table files (ncbi.tre and ncbi.map; available at the [HOPS repository](https://github.com/rhuebler/HOPS/Resources)).

 Only when `--metagenomic_tool malt` is also supplied